Kim Chiu

-Kimberly Sue Yap Chiu (/tl/; born April 19, 1990) is a Filipino actress and singer.
-Known for her performances in a range of genres across film and television, she rose to fame after winning the first teen edition of Pinoy Big Brother.
-Chiu's films have grossed over ₱1.36 billion at the box-office, making her one of the highest grossing box office stars of all time.
+Kimberly Sue Yap Chiu (/tl/; born April 19, 1990) is a Filipino actress, singer, performer, television host, and businesswoman.
+Known for her performances in a range of genres across film and television, she rose to fame after winning the first teen edition of Pinoy Big Brother (2006).
+Chiu's films have grossed almost ₱1.5 billion at the box office, making her one of the highest-grossing box office stars of all time.
 Forbes Asia named her one of Asia Pacific's most influential Filipino personalities in 2020.

 Dubbed as the "Multimedia Idol" by various media outlets, she initially began playing supporting roles in several television shows early in her career.
 Her breakthrough came following her pairing with Gerald Anderson and has appeared together in a number of projects, most notable being Sana Maulit Muli (2007), I've Fallen for You (2007) and Tayong Dalawa (2009).
 The following year, Chiu topped Yes!
 Magazine's list of 100 Most Beautiful Stars and ventured more dramatic and comedic roles.
 It was succeeded by a string of commercially successful projects such as The Healing (2012), Bride for Rent (2014), Etiquette for Mistresses (2015) and One Great Love (2018) in films, as well as Minsan Lang Kita Iibigin (2011), My Binondo Girl (2011), Ina, Kapatid, Anak (2012), Ikaw Lamang (2014), Love Thy Woman (2020), Linlang (2023) and What’s Wrong with Secretary Kim (2024) in television.

 Chiu has received numerous accolades for her work in film and television, including a Seoul International Drama Award, a FAMAS Award, eight Star Awards for Television, and eleven Box Office Entertainment Awards.
 As a recording artist, all of her studio albums have been certified Gold or more by the Philippine Association of the Record Industry.
 She was picked by Disney Southeast Asia to model as Mulan in a special 2015 calendar shoot.
 In 2010, she was inducted into the Eastwood City Walk of Fame for her contributions to Philippine entertainment.
-Chiu is currently one of the main host of the noontime variety show It's Showtime and is a regular performer in the musical-variety show ASAP since 2006.
+Chiu is a regular performer on the weekly musical-variety show ASAP (2006–present) and is one of the main hosts of the daily noontime variety show It's Showtime (2020–present).